 What distinguishes a kitchen remodel from a kitchen renovation is that the layout and function might undergo some changes, resulting in a much more significant transformation.
 This process can imply removing or adding an island, expanding the layout into an open-space kitchen, or adding windows for more natural light.

 Even if kitchen remodeling is more expensive than a renovation, it is a decision worth taking in the long run since many older properties need to be renovated to meet contemporary standards.
 This will increase the property’s value, enhance functionality, and make the most of the available space.

 If you are determined to upgrade your kitchen, you should consider the three different scales of remodeling: minor, midrange, and major.
 These three types differ in the scope of the changes but also by how expensive each of them is.
 But to better understand them, let’s break them down.

 An ideal option for new homeowners or those on a budget, minor kitchen remodels are usually the easiest and least expensive since it’s primarily cosmetic work and can be DIY projects.
-The current kitchen layout, size, and design suffer no changes.
+The current kitchen layout, size, and design suffer no changes, making it an excellent choice for those looking for affordable kitchen options.
 Surfaces are the only thing that change.
 Some examples of minor kitchen remodeling are painting walls, replacing the lighting, fixing the plumbing system, changing the hardware, replacing the flooring, or adding new appliances.

 Moving on to a more challenging level, midrange kitchen remodels usually require the assistance of a professional since it does not cover only the aesthetic aspect.
 It frequently entails installing new flooring, counters, sinks, and custom cabinetry in addition to replacing all of the kitchen’s major surfaces.
 New features might be added, such as an island or more cabinets.
 Of course, important appliances will be updated frequently with models that save space or energy.